SkygearIO/skygear-doc/content/plugin/first-plugin.md

 {"result": {"message": "Hello Bob"}}
 ```

-# Add plugin to Ourd configuration
+# Add plugin to Skygear configuration

-Add the following section to Ourd configuration to declare a new plugin.
+Add the following section to Skygear configuration to declare a new plugin.

 [plugin "sample"]
 transport = zmq
 path = python
 args = tcp://0.0.0.0:5555/

-When Ourd starts, it will wait for plugin registration information before serving requests.
-We need to start our plugin so that the plugin can send registration information to Ourd.
+When Skygear starts, it will wait for plugin registration information before serving requests.
+We need to start our plugin so that the plugin can send registration information to Skygear.

 ```
 $ py-skygear sample.py
 Connecting to address tcp://127.0.0.1:5555
 ```

-You can now try out your new lambda function by calling it through Ourd API or calling it from your app.
+You can now try out your new lambda function by calling it through Skygear API or calling it from your app.